rust-lang/rfcs/text/0000-const-type-inference.md

 Not all `const` or `static` items are public, and in many cases the type is obvious enough that semver isn't a concern.
 Requiring explicit typing for this reason seems a bit heavy handed.

-It is for this reason that we require "opt-in" for all places where type inference is desired by requiring at least a "_" placeholder for top level items.
+It is for this reason that we require "opt-in" where type inference is desired by requiring at least a "_" placeholder for top level items.
+A clippy lint will also be added when such top level item may in fact be named.

 # Rationale and alternatives